-You can select different renewal option from your plan by clicking on the Renew button in the Subscription section.
+You can select different renewal options from your plan by clicking the Renew button in the Subscription section.

 Pausing a subscription

-To temporarily stop paying for Timeneye without losing all your data you can temporarily cancel your subscription.
+You can temporarily cancel your subscription to temporarily stop paying for Timeneye without losing all your data.

-Canceling a subscription does not mean deleting the workspace.
-Deleting is a completely different procedure, please see the "Deleting the account" page of this guide.
+Please note: canceling a subscription does not mean deleting the workspace.
+Deleting is an entirely different procedure; please see this guide's "Deleting the account" page.

 Changing the user count in your subscription

-The Timeneye PRO subscription is calculated as a licence for each active user.
-A license can be left empty and be occupied again by a new user that leaves or joins that workspace.
+The Timeneye PRO subscription is calculated as a license for each active user.
+A license can be left empty and occupied by a new user who leaves or joins that workspace.

-You can edit the number of users in your subscription at any time from the Team Management section of the workspace.
+You can edit the number of users in your subscription from the Team Management section of the workspace.

 Deactivated users are not counted in your subscription.

-To increase or decrease the number of licences, go to Plan&Billing and click Manage licences:
+To increase or decrease the number of licenses, go to Plan&Billing and click Manage licenses:

-Then you can increase or decrease the number of licences.
+Then you can increase or decrease the number of licenses.

-Upgrades (= adding more licences) are charged immediately.
+Upgrades (= adding more licenses) are charged immediately.

-To decrease the number of licences, make sure you deactivate some users first.
-You cannot have fewer licences than your active users
+To decrease the number of licenses, make sure you deactivate some users first.
+You cannot have fewer licenses than your active users.

 Have a question about your subscription?
 Need assistance with payments and invoices?
-Write us at email@example.com
+Please write us at email@example.com

 Update of September 13th, 2019:

-Our payments support SCA (Strong Customer Authentication), compliant with the second Payment Services Directive (PSD2) in the EU, coming to effect on September 14th, 2019.
+Our payments support SCA (Strong Customer Authentication), compliant with the EU's second Payment Services Directive (PSD2), coming to effect on September 14th, 2019.

-This means that, depending on your bank, you may be required an additional authentication step to complete your payment.
+This means that, depending on your bank, you may be required to take an additional authentication step to complete your payment.

-Please note that refusing those steps may prevent you from completing your payments.
+Please note that you must complete those steps to complete your payments.

 Also, banks under the new requirements may decline an online transaction.
-If this happens to you, please contact your bank.
+If this happens to you, please get in touch with your bank.